 Trishul

 This is Trishul (Trident), Siva’s primary attribute.
 The Trishul serves Siva as a weapon for cosmic destruction.
-Some consider this a weapon grace, more like a weapon of deterrence.
+Some consider this a weapon of grace, more like a weapon of deterrence.
 The Trishul is worshipped on its own and used as a substitute for Siva in some of the processions.

 This Trishul is about 14 cm in height, not including the base.
 At this size, it is likely to have been mounted on a pole.
-The center is hollow.
+The centre is hollow.
 This Trishul is devoid of any decoration, but for the curved outer prongs and the bands on the stem.

-Some of the Trishuls, especially dating to the 10th-12th century (Chola period) have figures attached to the central prong.
+Some of the Trishuls, especially dating to the 10th-12th century (Chola period), have figures attached to the central prong.

 Trishul is also carried by Mahishasuramardhini, Bhairava and Bhairavi.